 We have a wide and varied selection of additional activities provided by enthusiastic staff both inside and outside the normal school day.
 Owing to our geographical location this programme is only possible thanks to the high level of parental support and the commitment of staff and pupils to literally go the extra mile.
 The journeys involved are sometimes long and for those staff involved in transportation of pupils the minibus is a necessity.

 Throughout the year we have an on-going lunchtime programme as well as after-school sports involving both indoor and outdoor activities on our floodlit synthetic pitch.
-The sporting activities on offer at present include boys’ football, girls’ football, climbing, hockey, indoor rowing, basketball, badminton, shinty and athletics.
+The sporting activities on offer at present include boys’ football, climbing, indoor rowing, basketball and badminton.

 Each year pupils get an opportunity to represent their House in an on-going series of inter-house challenges.
 Nearly all our pupils take part in this as each house battles it out for honours in swimming, athletics, basketball, badminton, hockey, football, indoor rowing and orienteering.

-Recent success in basketball has provided pupils to represent us at Regional and National level.
+Recent success in basketball has provided pupils to playing at Regional and National level.
 Our geographical location as well as our small numbers requires a high level of commitment from these pupils and their parents.
 This in itself contributes to the all round development of the individual.
-We compete in football leagues, hockey and basketball friendlies, county tournaments in hockey and basketball, county athletic championships and Highland athletic championships.
+We compete in football and basketball competitions, County and Highland athletic championships.
 We generally manage to finish the year with a fair share of the honours.

 Complementing this sporting diet, there is a wide range of creative and aesthetic activities that take place.
 Drama classes and book, art and chess clubs run throughout the year.
 Individual instrumental tuition can be arranged and S6 often arrange younger groups to play board games.

-Of the many activities taking place in the Music Department, the school also provides access to chanter, bagpipe, drum and strings tuition.
+Music activities in the school include chanter, bagpipe, drum and strings tuition.
 Pupils involved in music have the chance to perform not only at our own concerts throughout the year, but also at other local and national events.
 C for Craic performed at the Edinburgh Fringe and produced a CD of their music.
 C for Craic have evolved and reformed with younger pupils.
 They are currently recording a second CD.
 Several pupils are members of Highland music groups and orchestras.
 We now have a pipe band that is meeting weekly and playing at many local functions and events.

 C for Craic have evolved and reformed with younger pupils.
 They are currently recording a second CD.
 Several pupils are members of Highland music groups and orchestras.